 After plugin is downloaded you will need to restart Eclipse to make it working.

-If you already have WinAVR on your machine, you can start new project.
-For this Go to File->New->C Project.
-Select Empty Project in AVR Cross Target Aplications and enter Project name which also serves as new project folder in desired location..
+If you already have WinAVR on your machine, you can start a new project.
+For this, Go to File->New->C Project.
+Select Empty Project in AVR Cross Target Applications and enter Project name, which also serves as a new project folder in the desired location.

-After pressing Next you will have to select configurations weather you want to debug or generate hex file.
-Lets leave both (debug and release) configurations selected.
+After pressing Next, you will have to select configurations whether you want to debug or generate a hex file.
+Let’s leave both (debug and release) configurations selected.

 Click Next… and then select Microcontroller and its working frequency.

-So your project is set up you can start writing program for your AVR.
-Simply go to File->New->Source File to add blanc C file like main.c where your program will be stored.
-This way you can add more files to project tree.
-If you have some independent library files – just upload them to project directory and dependencies will be generated automatically.
+So your project is set up, you can start writing a program for your AVR.
+Go to File->New->Source File to add a blanc C file like main.c where your program will be stored.
+This way, you can add more files to the project tree.
+If you have some independent library files – upload them to the project directory, and dependencies will be generated automatically.